Contact Us

 It can seem like a lot of extra work, but carrying out inspections is a necessity in the construction industry.
 It can keep workers safer and help you avoid major issues with local, state, and federal regulators.
-Here’s a bit more information from our experienced Harris County construction lawyers.
+Here’s a bit more information from our experienced Harris County construction lawyer s.

 Inspections are a key part of any safety plan.
 They can help address or identify minor issues before they become major ones.
 They can also be used to gather evidence of wrongdoing if there are legal issues or disputes that need to be resolved.
 Overall, we would say that some of the main priorities of a committed inspection schedule include: